Rams vs. Seahawks prediction, odds, time, spread: 'Thursday Night Football' picks by proven model

-Seahawks vs. Rams prediction, odds: Week 16 'Thursday Night Football' picks by proven model
+Seahawks vs. Rams prediction, odds, start time: Week 16 'Thursday Night Football' picks by proven model

 The SportsLine Projection Model has revealed its Los Angeles Rams vs. Seattle Seahawks picks for 'Thursday Night Football' in Week 16

 The NFC West lead will be on the line when the Los Angeles Rams battle the Seattle Seahawks in a matchup of two of the best teams in the NFL on 'Thursday Night Football.'
 Los Angeles is coming off a 41-34 win over the Detroit Lions, while Seattle squeaked past the Indianapolis Colts on Sunday.
 The Rams (11-3), who have won two in a row, are 5-2 on the road this season.
 The Seahawks (11-3), who have won four consecutive games, are 5-2 on their home field.
-Rams wide receiver Davante Adams (hamstring) missed practice on Monday, Tuesday and Wednesday, leaving the NFL's leader in touchdown receptions doubtful.
+Rams wide receiver Davante Adams (hamstring) is out for L.A., while OL Charles Cross (hamstring) is out for Seattle.
+Rams DL Braden Fiske (ankle) is active.

 Kickoff from Lumen Field in Seattle is set for 8:15 p.m.
 ET.
 The all-time series is tied 28-28, with Los Angeles earning a 21-19 win in their last meeting in November.
 Seattle is a 1.5-point favorite in the latest Rams vs. Seahawks odds, while the over/under for total points scored is 42.5 via DraftKings Sportsbook.
-Seattle is at -124 on the money line (risk $124 to win $100).
+Seattle is at -122 on the money line (risk $122 to win $100), with L.A. at +103 (risk $100 to win $103).
 Before making any Seahawks vs. Rams picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 16 on a 52-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.